-- 1. The important 'Z' dimension is the distance from the face of the nozzle to the flat face of the head (or heat shield, if applicable).
+- Make all adjustments exactly as outlined in the following information. - The important 'Z' dimension is the distance from the face of the nozzle to the flat face of the head (or heat shield, if applicable).
 This distance for F heads is 1-1/8" (1-3/8" if the air tube has a heat shield).
 The "Z" dimension is factory set for burners shipped with the air tube installed.
 Even if factory set, verify that the "Z" dimension has not been changed. - 2.
-Use the following procedure to adjust the "Z" dimension, if it is not correct: - Turn off power to the burner. - o Disconnect the oil connector tube from the nozzle line - See above figure.
+Use the following procedure to adjust the "Z" dimension, if it is not correct: - o Turn off power to the burner. - Disconnect the oil connector tube from the nozzle line - See above figure.
 Loosen the splined nut from the nozzle line.
-Loosen the hex head screw securing the escutcheon plate to the burner housing. - Place the end of a ruler at the face of the nozzle and, using a straight edge across the head, measure the distance to the face of the head.
-A Beckett T501 gauge may also be used.
+Loosen the hex head screw securing the escutcheon plate to the burner housing. - Place the end of a ruler at the face of the nozzle and, using a straight edge across the head, measure the distance to the face of the

-- Slide the nozzle line forward or back until this dimension for F heads is 1-1/8" (1-3/8" to the face of the heat shield, if applicable). - Tighten the hex head screw to secure the escutcheon plate to the burner chassis.
+- head.
+A Beckett T501 or T650 gauge may also be used. - Slide the nozzle line forward or back until the Z dimension for F heads is 1-1/8" (1-1/8" plus shroud length, if using a straight edge). - Tighten the hex head screw to secure the escutcheon plate to the burner chassis.
 Then tighten the splined nut and attach the oil connector tube. - 3.
 Recheck the "Z" dimension periodically when servicing to ensure the escutcheon plate has not been moved.
 You will need to reset the "Z" dimension if you replace the air tube or nozzle line assembly.
 The Beckett Z gauge (part number Z-2000) is available to permit checking the F head "Z" dimension without removing the burner from the appliance.